skt-t1-byungi/fast-fallback/README.md

 Number of fallback results. defaults `1`.

 ##### concurrency
-number of concurrently processing promises. defaults `Infinity`.
+Number of concurrently processing promises. defaults `Infinity`.

 ##### silent
-If true, returns an empty array when all promises fail.<br>
+If true, returns an empty array when all promises fail.
 If false, throws an error when all promises fail.<br>
 defaults `false`.